 The cool thing about SoYoung’s line of eco-friendly raw linen backpacks (and lunch boxes) ⏤ other than their crisp iconography ⏤ is that they can get dumped right in the washing machine.
 No need to spot clean all those Juicy Juice stains.
-It boasts an internal mesh pocket, room for a full-sized Trapper Keeper, and two water bottle pockets to ensure Junior stays properly hydrated.
+The back-to-school backpack boasts an internal mesh pocket, room for a full-sized Trapper Keeper, and two water bottle pockets to ensure Junior stays properly hydrated.
 And while it’s sized for kids aged 6 to 11, a toddler version is also available for pre-schoolers.

 2. Star Wars Ultimate Creative Art Maker Pen Set

 The force will definitely be strong in art class with this officially licensed 200-piece Star Wars mega kit.
-It’s loaded with markers, pens, notebooks, and stickers, not to mention crayons, a pencil case, and a even a Protractor (beam?) ⏤ all featuring characters and images from the original three movies.
+It’s loaded with markers, pens, notebooks, and stickers, not to mention crayons, a pencil case, and even a Protractor (beam?) ⏤ all featuring characters and images from the original three movies.

 3. PLAE Kids Ty Sneaker

 Globes are nearly extinct in today’s classrooms, so naturally somebody decided to disrupt the industry.
 That somebody is Orboot, and they’ve developed a futuristic version that works with AR technology to turn armchair geography into a fully interactive experience.
-Just point your phone or tablet at a place on the globe and prepare to learn all about the history, culture, flora, fauna, and more.
+Just point your smartphone or tablet at a place on the globe and prepare to learn all about the history, culture, flora, fauna, and more.
 What’s old is new — and more rad than ever.

 5. Taco Tote Lunch Truck

-A lunch box to match your kid’s flat-pack taco truck fort, the insulated “Tacotastic” tote from BigMouth features a wide-mouth zippered opening and hard sides to keep their hard shells from getting cracked.
+A lunch box to match your kid’s flat-pack taco truck fort, the insulated “Tacotastic” back-to-school tote bag from BigMouth features a wide-mouth zippered opening and hard sides to keep their hard shells from getting cracked.

 6. Lassig Little One & Me Backpack Small

 The Little One & Me is a matching pint-sized version of Lassig’s popular canvas diaper backpack.
 So plan on you and your elementary school-aged child being twinsies.
-The kid’s pack features an internal pen pocket, name badge, and a drawstring closure.
+The kid’s back-to-school backpack features an internal pen pocket, name badge, and a drawstring closure.
 Plus, the main compartment fits a full-sized lunch box.

 The Jawsig is a handsome wooden standing desk for kids who understand the benefits of open workspace collaboration and hitting your daily FitBit/Vivo Jr. steps.
-It’s actually a mini version of the company’s adult standing desk, the StandUp Nomad, and is made of eco-friendly birch plywood; the edges are rounded, there are “no pinch-points for their fingers,” and there’s even a convenient storage cubby in the front for the noise canceling headphones they’re going to need to drown out the terrible playlist blasting over the living room speakers. (“Dad!
-Nobody wants to hear the Spin Doctors again.“) The desktop measures 18-inches by 23-inches and includes 6 different height settings (from 27- to 35-inches), so the desk will grow along with their company.
+It’s actually a mini version of the company’s adult standing desk, the StandUp Nomad, and is made of eco-friendly birch plywood; the edges are rounded, there are “no pinch-points for their fingers,” and there’s even a convenient storage cubby in the front for the noise-canceling headphones they’re going to need to drown out the terrible playlist blasting over the living room speakers. (“Dad!
+Nobody wants to hear the Spin Doctors again.“) The back-to-school standing desk measures 18-inches by 23-inches and includes 6 different height settings (from 27- to 35-inches), so the desk will grow along with their company.

-Just-released by former Nike head designer, Jason Mayden, SuperHeroic’s debut TMBLR has grippy sidewalls to help kids climb the wrong way up the slide.
+Just-released by former Nike head designer, Jason Mayden, SuperHeroic’s debut TMBLR kids shoe has grippy sidewalls to help kids climb the wrong way up the slide.
 It uses an internal lining that fits like a sock, held in place by a sturdy utility strap.
 Meanwhile, the extra-large heel tabs can shave up to 6.7 seconds off the daily dressing routine.
 Boom.

 10. Brown Paper Bag Insulated Lunch Bag